 2. AMPs will get more popular

 Accelerated Mobile Pages (AMP) have made websites mobile friendly by reducing pages’ load time to under a second.
-Google has been sponsoring the AMP open-source project for almost three years now and if it’s past success is anything to go by, 2019 might see an unprecedented AMP growth.
+Google has been sponsoring the AMP open-source project for almost three years now and if it’s a past success is anything to go by, 2019 might see an unprecedented AMP growth.
 Mobile users currently account for over 60% of all internet users which makes AMP priceless… anything that improves the user experience for mobile users will be highly sought after by web developers and admins.

 3. Developers will need to build more Progressive Web Apps (PWA)